DONKEY0xSHOT/PAPA/README.md

 ### TODO

-- [ ] **Support NOT Operator for Logics:**
+- [ ] **Support Decompilation of Mupltiple Sections:**
-  Implement the NOT logical operator in our rule DSL to allow users to exclude specific conditions from matching.
+  Decompile all of the sections which have execution permissions

-- [ ] **Extend Encoding Support:**
+- [ ] **Extend Regex & Encoding Support:**
-  Expand the current base64 matching feature to include additional encoding formats (e.g. base32, hex) for more robust detection.
+  Expand the current base64 matching feature to include additional encoding formats (e.g. base32, hex), in addition to full Regex support for more robust detection.

+- [ ] **Matching Other Rules as a Condition:**
+  Require the matching of other rules as a condition in a rule, just like CAPA allows.

 - [ ] **Export Results to JSON:**
   Add an option to output scan results in JSON format.

+- [ ] **Add more condition-scopes:**
+  Support exports, section names, mnemonics, offsets, etc.

 - [ ] **Support CAPA Rules Syntax:**
   Prase CAPA-compatible rule syntax, making it possible to use existing CAPA rules.